-This cabin fever is becoming more and more common with remote teams at scale, requiring employers and CIOs to invest more in the supportive environment.
-Especially in the IT industry, tech engineers are under great pressure, and venting it out is not only a way to soothe their minds but also a way to boost up productivity.
+This cabin fever is becoming an issue of remote teams at scale, requiring employers and CIOs to invest more in a supportive environment.
+Especially in the IT industry, tech engineers are under great pressure, and venting it out is not only a way to soothe their minds but also a way to boost productivity.

 4. Lack of training

-With work process training, since working remote is a whole new thing to the tech team, the team leaders or even the employers have to come up with training plans to guide the staff about the rules, mindsets, process, channel/platform of communication.
-If necessary, a handbook of do’s and dont’s, a list of FAQ should also be included in the training process.
-With this being done, anyone who has extra questions can look into these documentations before asking around the already-delivered information.
+With work process training, since working remotely is a whole new thing to the tech team, the team leaders or even the employers have to come up with training plans to guide the staff about the rules, mindsets, process, channel/platform of communication.
+If necessary, a handbook of do’s and dont’s, and a list of FAQs should also be included in the training process.
+With this being done, anyone who has extra questions can look into these documents before asking around the already-delivered information.

 5. Poor management

 Either remote or hybrid work, IT outsourcing, or Offshore Development Center, management is still a major problem, according to a survey of JumCloud with 401 U.S. SME IT decision-makers.